Ryder

 Ryder's Story

-AAE welcomed Ryder in April 2021 from a home that rescued him from a neglectful situation.
-He was very thin, hooves were long, and he sat alone in a pasture.
+AAE welcomed Ryder in April 2021 from a young couple that rescued him from a neglectful situation.
+They said he was very thin, his hooves were long, and he sat alone in a pasture.
+He wasn't very social, and I probably wouldn't be either.
+The young man had known Ryder in younger years, and he talked the owner into giving him to them.
 They were able to put weight on him, get hooves trimmed, and build trust, but Ryder had some issues they were unable to resolve.
-They didn't have finances to pursue further.
+They realized he wasn't going to be a riding horse, and they didn't have finances to pursue further.
 He was lame in front and hind, and they believed he'd foundered.

-First, Ryder's hoof and dental care and vaccines were updated, he was dewormed and got a microchip.
+First, when we picked-up Ryder's and got him to AAE, his hoof and dental care were updated, and he got vaccines, deworming, and a microchip.
 Radiographs of front hooves and hocks provided much information.
 He has advanced ringbone in his front left, and his pastern joint has nearly fused.
-His front right is clubbed, and both hooves had thing soles.
-Fortunately, he did not have any obvious coffin bone rotation, thankfully.
+His front right is clubbed, and both hooves had thin soles.
+Fortunately, he did not have any obvious founder/coffin bone rotation, thankfully.

-First, Ryder's hoof and dental care and vaccines were updated, he was dewormed and got a microchip.
+First, when we picked-up Ryder's and got him to AAE, his hoof and dental care were updated, and he got vaccines, deworming, and a microchip.
 Radiographs of front hooves and hocks provided much information.
 He has advanced ringbone in his front left, and his pastern joint has nearly fused.
-His front right is clubbed, and both hooves had thing soles.
-Fortunately, he did not have any obvious coffin bone rotation, thankfully.
+His front right is clubbed, and both hooves had thin soles.
+Fortunately, he did not have any obvious founder/coffin bone rotation, thankfully.